Nursing, B.S.

 • Extracurricular activities are considered in admission decisions.
 The transfer application deadline for fall is April 1.

-1-Year Accelerated BSN Transfer Opportunity
+One-Year Accelerated B.S.N.
+Transfer Opportunity

 All undergraduate students who have earned at least 77 credit hours and completed specific course prerequisite requirements may be eligible to apply for the junior entry accelerated option.
 This program would begin in the summer semester directly after the junior year.
-Please contact the Valentine School of Nursing recruitment specialist at slunurse@slu.edu regarding this opportunity.
+Please contact the School of Nursing recruitment specialist at slunurse@slu.edu regarding this opportunity.

 Current Students

-Students who enroll as new freshmen at Saint Louis University in a college or school other than nursing and wish to change their major to nursing will be the second group considered for admission after the students who enrolled as new freshmen in the Valentine School of Nursing and must fulfill the following requirements for consideration:
+Students who enroll as new freshmen at Saint Louis University in a college or school other than nursing and wish to change their major to nursing will be the second group considered for admission after the students who enrolled as new freshmen in the School of Nursing and must fulfill the following requirements for consideration:

 • A 3.20 GPA or higher on a 4.00 scale.